Gemini-HUN/Bot_parts_global_localization/README.md

 This mod restores missing localization for the Dr Pepper Bot Parts DLC by adding support for all Spore-supported languages.

 Compatible with **Dark Injection** and even the mouths included in the **GodzillasuperTexturelessMouths** mod.

-Feedback from **FrenchSPORE**!
+Feedback from **FrenchSPORE** on Davoonline!

 ## Translated:

 * Hungarian: Roschach96 and [@Gemini-HUN](https://github.com/Gemini-HUN)
 * Russian: [@A-xesey](https://github.com/A-xesey) and Evelin and Charlott
 * French : FrenchSPORE
-* AI translation approach suggested by Roschach96 and Davo
+* AI translation approach suggested by Roschach96 and Davo.

-## You can check the AI and our work
-Check or edit the language files on my github page and give feedback or write me on Discord.
+## You can check or edit the language files on my GitHub page and give feedback or contact me on Discord.

 Progression of translating:
 * cs-cz AI
 * da-dk AI
 * de-de AI
 * el-gr AI
 *   en-gb Same as Official
 *   en-us Official
 * es-es AI
 * fi-fi AI
 *   fr-fr Translated by feedback
 *   hu-hu Translated by feedback
 * it-it AI
 * ja-jp AI
 * ko-kr AI
 * nl-nl AI
 * no-no AI
 * pl-pl AI
 * pt-br AI
 * pt-pt AI
 *   ru-ru Translated by feedback
 * sv-se AI
 * th-th AI
 * zh-cn AI
 * zh-tw AI